STUDYANDEXAM

 Types of Sentences (Based on Structure)

+Sentences can be classified based on their structure.
+A sentence may contain one or more clauses.
+A clause is a group of words with a subject and a verb that can stand alone as a complete sentence.
 When a sentence has more than one clause, at least one clause is the main (independent) clause, while the others are subordinate (dependent) clauses.
 The main clause can stand alone and convey a complete meaning, whereas the subordinate clause cannot and relies on the main clause to make sense.

-I saw a man who was laughing.
+• I saw a man who was laughing.

-In this example, there are two clauses: (I saw a man) and (who was laughing).
+In this example, there are two clauses: ‘I saw a man’ and ‘who was laughing’.
 The first clause is the main clause and can stand alone as a complete sentence.
 The second clause is subordinate and cannot stand alone, as it depends on the main clause for meaning.

-Simple Sentence
+1. Simple Sentence

 A simple sentence has only one clause (main or independent clause).
 Since the main clause has both a subject and a verb, it expresses a complete meaning.
-Therefore, a single main clause can also be called a simple sentence.
+Therefore, a single main clause can be called a simple sentence.
 It is simply one main clause and has no dependent clause.

 Examples: